jaredbrookswhite/node-tileserver/README.md

+# tilejar
-Node and Mapnik based Tileserver
+## a Node.js and Mapnik based Tileserver
 -------------

 This is a first draft of a more robust tile server that takes advantage of styles and sources generated in mapbox studio.